codenart/codenart.github.io/_posts/1-html/2017-07-27-html-2-images-links.md

 title: How to add images into a webpage?
 short: Images & Links
-description: I've missed something in the first tutorial, so they're flying over here. <br>Adding images into a webpage, creating links. <br>And... see Atom in Action.
+description: I've missed something in the first tutorial, so they're flying over here. <br>Adding images into a webpage, creating links. <br>And... see Atom in action.
 keywords: web development, beginner, non-coder, kei nart, free, tutorial, coding, programming, code nart, html, image, link

 date: 2017-07-27 05:05:00
 ---

 [Atom](https://codenart.github.io/begin/#how-to-have-fun-doing-a-boring-task "ext")
-first.
+first!
 I love `magic` and Atom has it:

 - Open Atom.
 - Choose `File` option from menu panel, then `New File`.